 If you don’t find any problems there, you can check your drivers, as miscommunication caused by these files is relatively easy to identify.

-Usually, your drivers will update automatically through the built-in library and Windows Update service.
-This is a courtesy feature meant to make updates easier to keep up with due to their frequency but may cause issues if the updates are incompatible with the currently running software.
+Usually, your drivers update automatically through the built-in library and Windows Update service.
+This is a courtesy feature meant to make updates easier to keep up with due to their frequency, but it may cause issues if the updates are incompatible with the currently running software.

 Check your drivers to see when they were most recently updated by going to the Device Manager’s settings and selecting the device whose driver you want to check.